jjfumero/fastr-gpu/README.md

 The GPU backend is an extension of GraalVM and Graal Compiler with OpenCL code generation and data management for GPU computing.

-The goal of the FastR-GPU Compiler is to automatically execute R expressions on the GPU.
+The goal of the FastR-GPU compiler is to automatically execute R expressions on the GPU.
-It uses Truffle, Graal and a GPU backend for Graal (Marawacc).
+It extends Truffle, Graal and a GPU backend for Graal (Marawacc) for compiling an R program into OpenCL.
+It profiles and specialises R input programs to OpenCL using the Graal Partial Evaluator and compiles the resulting intermediate representation to OpenCL at runtime.

-This project is a research prototype implemented at The University of Edinburgh partially funded by Oracle Labs.
+This project is a research prototype.

 ## Example